TKG006 – KUMA – MINE

 Mine (Connect_icut Remix)

 Vancouver glitch pastorialist Connect_icut has had a longstanding relationship with the Konspiracy Group family over the years.
 Gunshae have remixed him more than once and Connect_icut has performed as part of the Pan Ambient Series at Seattle’s Decibel Festival.
-Few people have channeled a love of The Fall, My Bloody Valentine and Oval in quite such a unique fashion.
+Few people have channelled a love of The Fall, My Bloody Valentine and Oval in quite such a unique fashion.
 Sam’s taken “Mine” in a very special direction.
 It’s possibly the most dance floor thing he’s has ever done, yet it’s something closer to the spastic mummers dance of Windowlicker than a traditional UK Garage tune.

 Mine (Smallbearsound Dub)